Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 int size; // 链表长度,方便 O(1) 查询

-} LinkedList;Putting a size field in the struct is a very practical approach — although you could count the nodes by traversing, that is an O(n) operation.
-Maintaining a size field makes getting the length O(1), at the cost of just updating an extra integer on every insertion or deletion.
-It's a great deal.
+} LinkedList;Placing size inside the struct is a practical approach.
+While we could traverse the list to count the nodes, that is an O(n) operation.
+Maintaining a size field makes retrieving the length O(1), at the cost of updating an integer during additions and deletions.
+This is a very favorable trade-off.

-Lifecycle management of a data structure is always the first step.
-To draw an analogy: a linked list is like building with blocks — first take a baseplate (the LinkedList struct), then stack blocks (nodes) onto it one by one.
-When tearing it down, you must take them off one by one, and finally put away the baseplate too.
-The order cannot be messed up, or all the blocks will come crashing down.
+Managing the lifecycle of a data structure is always the first step.
+Think of it this way: a linked list is like building with blocks—we start with a base plate (the LinkedList struct), then stack the blocks (ListNode nodes) one by one.
+When dismantling it, we must remove the blocks one by one, and finally put away the base plate.
+The order matters; otherwise, the whole structure comes crashing down.

 /// @brief 创建一个空链表